5 months after Osaze Osagie shooting, State College police release internal review report

 Gardner offered his “sincere thoughts and prayers” to the Osagie family, the officers involved in the shooting and community members “impacted by this tragic incident.”

-He added, “I look forward to working with our community, our police officers, along with police agencies throughout Centre County, and the task force announced this evening, as we look to bring about needed changes in our mental health responses, process and procedures while also remaining attentive to issues of equity, diversity and inclusion.”
+“I look forward to working with our community, our police officers, along with police agencies throughout Centre County, and the task force announced this evening, as we look to bring about needed changes in our mental health responses, process and procedures while also remaining attentive to issues of equity, diversity and inclusion,” Gardner said Monday.

-A community meeting will be held at 3 p.m.
-Wednesday in council chambers to discuss the internal review report.
+Gardner and Fountaine responded to questions about the report from about 11 community members during an hourlong meeting Tuesday at the Municipal Building, including one about how police can be trusted to investigate themselves.

+The pair spoke about how the department has previously fired officers for wrongdoing — like former Sgt.
+Thomas Dann for tampering with and stealing drug evidence — and Fountaine said he has “a high level of confidence” in the department to hold its officers accountable.

 Comments